Guide to Sub-Bottom Profiling

-There are a variety of different sub-bottom profiling systems available, some omitting very high frequencies capable of identifying small geological features in the shallow part of the seabed (less then 10m below seabed) and some omitting lower frequencies capable of identifying deeper geology and features (large features at 100m or more).
+There are a variety of different sub-bottom profiling systems available, some transmitting very high frequencies capable of identifying small geological features in the shallow part of the seabed (less then 10m below seabed) and some transmitting lower frequencies capable of identifying deeper geology and features (large features at 100m or more).

 [Note: although lower frequencies can identify deeper geology and features, there is a trade-off in ‘resolution’.
 High frequencies = high resolution, shallow imaging.
 Low frequencies = low resolution, deep imaging.]

 SBP sound sources come in four main types, each suited to different survey environments and survey objectives:

 - Pinger — The highest-frequency system (operating between 2 and 20 kHz).
 Uses a ceramic transducer to produce and detect acoustic pulses.
 Produces a high-resolution image capable of resolving small features.
 However, it cannot penetrate very deep into the seabed (10s of meters, depending on sediment type and water depth).

 - Chirp — Another high-frequency system used for high resolution, shallow penetration surveys (usually 20-50m depending on sediment type and water depth).
 Chirps produce a long (low frequency) pulse, made up of multiple higher frequency waveforms.
 This increases the overall energy that can be output by the source, improving penetration.